35percent/oldblog/_posts/2021-01-16-affordable-housing-monitoring-15000-homes.md

 subtitle: Lack of monitoring means the Council doesn't know how many social rented homes have been delivered
 published: true
 ---
-Five years ago today, Southwark Council rejected our [complaint](http://35percent.org/img/ccomplaint15Dec2016.pdf) that affordable homes secured from private developments weren't in fact being deliveredm Southwark's Director of Planning [saying](/img/Stage1response28Jan2016.pdf) _‘Southwark Council has appropriate safeguards in place and has not failed in its duties .. therefore your compliant is not upheld"._
+Five years ago today, Southwark Council rejected our [complaint](http://35percent.org/img/ccomplaint15Dec2016.pdf) that affordable homes secured from private developments weren't in fact being delivered, Southwark's Director of Planning [saying](/img/Stage1response28Jan2016.pdf) _‘Southwark Council has appropriate safeguards in place and has not failed in its duties .. therefore your compliant is not upheld"._

 We made the complaint after discovering that Neo Bankside, a high-profile development next to the Tate Gallery, had only delivered 62 of the 94 social rented homes required by the planning approval.
 The story was [taken up by the Guardian](https://www.theguardian.com/artanddesign/architecture-design-blog/2015/jul/21/neo-bankside-how-richard-rogers-new-non-dom-accom-cut-out-the-poor).